jamesmungall/G_sim_earth/README.md

 Then the Unity project is just in the root directory.

 The `index.html` file contains a bit more information for of the project.
-There is also a presentation which was used to present the project at the nd of the weekend at the Met Office.
+There is also a presentation which was used to present the project at the end of the weekend at the Met Office.

 Here is a [link](https://i.simmer.io/@v0games/gsim) to a demo of the finnished project.